antononcube/ConversationalAgents/README.md

 obj = LSAMonEchoStatisticalThesaurus( lsaObj = obj, words = c("sing", "left", "home"))
 ```

-Note the Python code above shows how to interpret R and WL monadic pipelines into
+Note that the Python code above shows how to interpret the R and WL monadic pipelines above
-sequences of imperative commands.
+into sequences of imperative commands.